Guides

 • Tags: ideal for adding searchable keywords for your objects

-• Stuctured List: ideal for adding separate list items, for example Bibliographic Citations or Provenance
+• Structured List: ideal for adding separate list items, for example Bibliographic Citations or Provenance

 • Section Heading: headings for organizing your fields (for example, “Display Plans” or “Bibliography and Resources”); you can toggle on the option to collapse the fields within a section